1413 Martha Van Rensselaer Hall

 I began teaching as an adolescent, tutoring in low-income communities.
-A decade later I taught design studio while working on my doctoral degree.
+A decade later I taught design studio and design for seniors while working on my doctoral degree at University of Michigan.
 After graduation I practiced architecture in the San Francisco Bay area, where I was a visiting faculty member at Cogswell College and Canada College.
 In 1993 I joined the faculty at Texas A&M University (TAMU) in a tenure-track/tenured academic position.
 Since 2014, I have been a faculty member at Cornell University in the Department of Design & Environmental Analysis.
-Over the course of this journey I have taught and mentored thousands of undergraduate and graduate students and served as the chair and member of approximately 300 masters and doctoral committees.
+Over the course of this journey I have taught and mentored thousands of undergraduate and graduate students and served as the chair or member of approximately 300 masters and doctoral committees.

 Teaching and design are similar in that both can be evaluated by the nature of their processes and the quality of their content/product.
 Regarding the process of teaching, most of my non-studio classes are divided into lectures and workshops; I share the course material and then have students apply the content while in class to aid in the inculcation of concepts.
 Design studio is less lecture-driven but has additional parameters – the frequency and directness of the teacher-student interaction requires a high level of trust and respect to help a student discover and expand their skills.
 Concerning class content/product, I use my courses to promote the social agenda outlined in my research statement.
 Similar to my research agenda, the majority of students on whose committees I serve focus on healthcare settings in the context of sustainability.
 All final study graduate thesis projects with which I am involved must meet LEED certification requirements.